 4.4.1 Download delay in self-mining.
 The expression s_i/S characterizes the probability that m_i happens to hold the smallest deadline among all miners.
-However, it is possible that the owner of the smallest deadline isn't the block winner.
+However, it is possible that the owner of the smallest deadline is not the block winner.
 Suppose, in a certain mining round, a miner m_i 's deadline is 100 seconds, the smallest one among all miners' deadlines, and another miner m_j 's deadline is 105 seconds, only next to m_i 's deadline.
 If m_i finds his deadline within 100 seconds, then he propagates his block until that time comes and becomes the winner.
-However, if m_i 's mining is delayed for some reason and hence he fails to finds his deadline within for some reason and hence he fails to finds his deadline within 105 seconds, at which time m_j succeeds in broadcasting his block, then m_j becomes the winner, although he isn't the owner of the smallest deadline.
+However, if m_i 's mining is delayed for some reason and hence he fails to finds his deadline within 105 seconds, at which time m_j succeeds in broadcasting his block, then m_j becomes the winner, although he is not the owner of the smallest deadline.
 Thus, with delay, a miner's winning probability is definitely discounted.

-In our basic mining model, since plot file storing and mining happen in the same device, usually a desktop computer or a laptop, all deadlines can be calculated before the smallest one comes.
+In the traditional PoC mining, since plot file storing and mining happen in the same device, usually a desktop computer or a laptop, all deadlines can be calculated before the smallest one comes.
 Thus, it is just a race on miners' contributed storage.
 However, when applying storage offloading, a delay, denoted d, can be incurred in self-mining due to the scoop download from the cloud to a miner's device.
 Miners cannot start self-mining until the required scoops are downloaded.
-During the waiting time, if there is a deadline no greater than d calculated using VMs in the cloud, then the corresponding block can be successfully published and rewarded, although there may exist smaller deadlines not yet computed by selfmining.
+During the waiting time, if there is a deadline no greater than d calculated using VMs in the cloud, then the corresponding block can be successfully published and rewarded, although there may exist smaller deadlines not yet computed by self-mining.
 In reality, block propagation delay also damages a miner's winning probability.
-To focus on the influence of the download delay, we assume propagation delay is 0.
+To focus on the influence of the download delay, we assume propagation delay among miners is negligible.

 4.4.2 Download delay and winning probability.
 We now extend the basic model with the download delay d.
 We show how d discounts miner's winning probability.
 During the download delay d, if the speed of cloud mining is v, then there should be roughly vdn proofs computed in total.
 If the best one among them is less than d, then the corresponding block definitely wins whether or not it is a network-wide optimal deadline.
-The probability, denoted β , that a cloud-mined block wins before the self-mining starts can be expressed as $\beta(d, v) = 1 - (1 - d/D)^{vdn}$.
-We simplify our model by assuming cloud-mining can perform deadline calculations fast, i.e., all deadlines over total cloud-mining units X, i.e., $\sum{i=1}^{n} x_i$, can be calculated within d, then the corresponding probability β can be refined as below.
+The probability, denoted β , that a cloud-mined block wins before the self-mining starts can be expressed as $\beta(d,v) = 1 - (1 - d/D)^{vdn}$.
+We simplify our model by assuming cloud-mining can perform deadline calculations fast, i.e., all deadlines over total cloud-mining units Y, i.e., $\sum{i=1}^{n} y_i$, can be calculated within d, then the corresponding probability β can be refined as below.

-$$\beta(d,X)|{\upsilon\to+\infty} = 1 - \left(1 - \frac{d}{D}\right)^X.$$ (4)
+$$\beta(d, Y)|{v \to +\infty} = 1 - \left(1 - \frac{d}{D}\right)^{Y}.$$ (4)